 To be successful in conditions this extreme, medics will need knowledge on altitude related problems, mountain survival (e.g., water purification, navigation and rope techniques) and build on their skills in leadership, risk assessments, incident management and search and rescue.

-Being a medic, living, working and surviving in the mountains, is demanding and not without its perils.
+Being a medic who lives, works and survives in the mountains is demanding and not without its perils.
 You need to be physically fit, competent in mountain survival skills and capable of making quick assessments and decisions under tough conditions.
 You’ll also, of course, need the knowledge and skill set to practice medicine on a mountainside.

-Bangor Emergency Department, a unique rural ED sandwiched between the mountains of Snowdonia and the Isle of Anglesey.
+Bangor Emergency Department is a unique rural ED sandwiched between the mountains of Snowdonia and the Isle of Anglesey.
 They offer great exposure to environmental emergencies and as part of an active team, you’ll have the opportunity to work alongside ambulance crews, Helimed, and local Search and Rescue teams.

-Other career opportunities include mountain rescue work either in the UK or overseas, working at a high-altitude rescue post, where you’d live amongst the local community, looking after sick locals and trekkers.
+Other career opportunities include mountain rescue work either in the UK or overseas, working at a high-altitude rescue post, where you’d live amongst the local community and look after sick locals and trekkers.
 You could also take a research post, studying high-altitude medicine.

 Our ultimate Mountain Medicine course takes place in Nepal, where throughout 17 days we follow the Everest Base Camp Trail from Lukla, trekking at an easy pace, staying in Nepalese teahouses and enjoying the spectacular scenery along the route.

 Led by a world-class faculty of expedition medics and a strong local Nepali support team, you will learn fundamental skills essential to treat and evacuate mountain casualties – including other common conditions encountered at altitude.